-You might notice a comeback of money piece highlight or face-framing highlight around this summertime.
-If you have little idea about this color trend and plan to have a try this technique, you can check out our previous post: What Is The Money Piece Hair?
+You might notice a comeback of money piece highlights or face-framing highlights around this summertime.
+If you have little idea about this color trend and plan to try this technique, you can check out our previous post: What Is A Money Piece Hair?

-Money piece highlight is perfect for someone who hesitates to do an entire coloring look but wants to try a subtle color placement and switch-up.
-The money piece allows you to add a shade of different color to your hair, and the color can be as the same tone as your hair or a completely different color clash.
+The money piece highlight is perfect for someone who hesitates to do an entire coloring look but wants to try a subtle color placement and switch-up.
+The money piece allows you to add a shade of different color to your hair, and the color can be the same tone as your hair or a completely different color clash.

 Why Should You Get A Money Piece Highlight At Home?

 Changing the color of your hair often means that you should also alter your whole routine of maintenance.
 The whole thing is a lot of work because it needs time to do research and sometimes pay the hairdresser for advice.
 Don't mention that you probably need to head out to the salon, and not everyone enjoys spending hours on salon chairs when the world is still in pandemics.

 So the money piece highlight is here showing its charm.
 The color technique is not a new or complex technology.
 It usually needs just two sections of your front hairline, which involves less work and mess.
 Some of you may have deja vu that you messed up your hair and house, but the money piece doesn't ask you to be skillful.
 In a word, it's a beginner-friendly style.

 Tips You Should Know Before You DIY Highlights At Home